 Some teams do provide the flexibility of exchanging new or changed requirements with existing ones but that also leads to more time and money spent on *analysis* of such change requests.

-In the end, I have found that fixed cost projects always have a losing party.
+In the end, we have found that fixed cost projects always have a losing party.

 Monthly Flat rate

-Personally, I have found success in this – both when I was hiring development teams and also when I was on the other side of the table, running my software development firm.
+We have found the most success in this model.
 This functions almost the same way as having full time employees on the team.

-The costs are higher than having full time employees, but that’s understandable as I don’t have the overheads (typically 30%) or burdened costs associated with having full time employees either.
-Nor do I have to invest in their career planning, training etc.
+The costs are higher than having full time employees, but that’s understandable as you don’t have the overheads (typically 30%) or burdened costs associated with having full time employees either.
+Nor do you have to invest in their career planning, training etc.

 This fixed cost engagement lasts about a month and will comprise of the same team that’s going to be working on the project longer term.
 During this fixed cost engagement, the development team can also validate the working relationship with the client/business users and it lets them decide if they want to continue working with the business (not all working relationships work out and the best development teams usually care a lot about the working relationship than the run-of-the-mill development teams).

-That’s how I have personally handled budgeting for custom software development.
-As I mentioned, before creating any custom software, I always go through an analysis of whether I need to create custom software or whether I can customize some off the shelf software.
+The above steps are how we handled budgeting for custom software development.
+As mentioned, before creating any custom software, we always go through an analysis of whether we need to create custom software or whether we can customize some “off the shelf” software.

-Whether I customize off the shelf software or plunge down the custom software development path, my next analysis is whether I should use my own development team or whether I should use an outsourced team.
+Whether you customize off the shelf software or plunge down the custom software development path, your next analysis should be whether to use your own development team or whether you should use an outsourced team.

-If I end up choosing an outsourced development team, I analyze my risk appetite for that particular project, the overheads I can tolerate and the ROI I want from that investment before choosing an outsourced development team / partner.
-A lot of this governs and is governed by my budget as well.
+If you end up choosing an outsourced development team, analyze your risk appetite for that particular project, the overheads you can tolerate and the ROI you want from that investment before choosing an outsourced development team / partner.
+A lot of this governs and is governed by your budget as well.